 In partnership with the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at Yale University, the Institute awards an annual prize of $25,000 for an outstanding non-fiction book in English published on the subject of slavery, resistance, and/or abolition.
 The prize was first awarded in 1999 to Ira Berlin and Philip Morgan.

-2022 Frederick Douglass Book Prize Co-Winners
+2022 Frederick Douglass Book Prize Winners

-The twenty-fourth annual Frederick Douglass Book Prize will be shared by two scholars: Tiya Miles for All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake (Random House) and Jennifer L. Morgan for Reckoning with Slavery: Gender, Kinship, and Capitalism in the Early Black Atlantic (Duke University Press).
+The twenty-fourth annual Frederick Douglass Book Prize is shared by two scholars: Tiya Miles for All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake (Random House) and Jennifer L. Morgan for Reckoning with Slavery: Gender, Kinship, and Capitalism in the Early Black Atlantic (Duke University Press).

 Tiya Miles is the Michael Garvey Professor of History and Radcliffe Alumnae Professor at the Radcliffe Institute for Advanced Study in the history department of Harvard University.
 She is a public historian, academic historian, and creative writer whose work explores the intersections of African American, Native American, and women’s histories.

-Jennifer L. Morgan is a professor of history in and chair of the Department of Social and Cultural Analysis at New York University.
+Jennifer L. Morgan is a professor of history and chair of the Department of Social and Cultural Analysis at New York University.
 She serves as the Council Chair for the Omohundro Institute for Early American History and Culture, is a past vice president of the Berkshire Conference of Women Historians, and is a lifetime member of the Association of Black Women Historians.

 We are interested in all geographical areas and time periods.
 Please note that works related to the Civil War are acceptable only if their primary focus relates to slavery or emancipation.
 Publishers and authors are invited to submit books that meet these criteria.